decretist/ICMCL17/proceedings/ICMCL17.markdown

 Latin and Middle Dutch literature and also a leading figure in the field of computational text analysis.
 PIE is not an application or program---the user does not simply type a command or click a button and get lemmatized text as output.
-Instead, PIE and PIE Extended[^7] are a collection of libraries, packages, and toolkits, that provide an extremely versatile set of software building blocks that can be called upon to perform a wide range of natural language processing functions, like part-of-speech tagging or lemmatization, in a Python program.[^8] They are based on large language models (LLMs) trained using machine learning techniques on annotated corpora of texts in the target language.
+Instead, PIE and PIE Extended[^9] are a collection of libraries, packages, and toolkits, that provide an extremely versatile set of software building blocks that can be called upon to perform a wide range of natural language processing functions, like part-of-speech tagging or lemmatization, in a Python program.[^10] They are based on large language models (LLMs) trained using machine learning techniques on annotated corpora of texts in the target language.
 In this case, PIE uses a model trained on the LASLA corpus of 1.7 million words or tokens of classical Latin, each annotated with lemma, part of speech, and other morphological and syntactic information.
-(If the term large language model or the acronym LLM sound familiar, they should.
-LLMs are the basis for the growing family of generative AI tools, such as ChatGPT and friends, that have been the subject of so much attention over the last several years.)
-Once the PIE lemmatization environment had been set up, I wrote a Python program that used PIE to create separate lists of every lemma found in the first- and second-recension *dicta*, and then to compare the two lists to identify lemmas that appear only in the second-recension *dicta*.
-The program produced a list of 725 unique lemmas present only in second-recension *dicta*.[^9]
+Once the PIE lemmatization environment had been set up, I wrote a Python program that used PIE first to create separate lists of every lemma found in the first- and second-recension *dicta* and then to compare the two lists to identify lemmas that appear only in the second-recension *dicta*.
+The program produced a list of 725 unique lemmas present only in second-recension *dicta*.[^11]

 An understanding of whether an idea or topic is present in, or absent from, a selection of text can almost never be arrived at based on the